gramster/speclang/README.md

 **The key insight**: you review the spec (20 lines), not the code (200 lines).
 The toolchain proves they match.

+This is an early experiment.
+It's usable for specifying algothmic style code but needs more generality.

 ## Quick start

 ```bash